mik-jozef/chalk/spec.md

 and type|the type `type`]], a [[class]], or a [[trait]].

 ##### The types class, trait and type
-The types *class*, *trait* and *type* are the three types that are defined in this specification, instead of being declared in the source code.
+The types *class*, *trait* and *type* are the three (distinct) types that are defined in this specification, instead of being declared in the source code.
 They have the type `type`.

 > TODO can (and should) the type `type` be defined as `class|trait`?